210419-USF-BSN-Java/no-name/proposal/Git Guide.md

   - `git checkout -b bug-fix/typing-bug`

 ## While coding
+1. Stage and commit frequently with descriptive, concise messages.
+   1. `git add .`
+   2. `git commit -m "fix such and such bug"`

-1. Commit frequently with descriptive, concise messages.
-There are multiple options for rolling back to previous commits in case you feel stuck in a bad situation.
+2. There are multiple options for rolling back to previous commits in case you feel stuck in a bad situation.
 Here are two:
    1. Rollback and nuke the bad code in the process:
       1. `git log`
       2. Copy the SHA-hash (a long string of numbers) of the last working commit